tohalb/Data-Science/README.md

 # Data-Science
 Data Science course project
 This was based around 'Fundopoly' - a project for schools in which teams of students (virtually) buy and sell shares over a given period.
 At the end of the trading period, the team with the highest profit is the winner.
-The results for 2015 were available online.
+The results for 2014 were available online when I did the course in 2015.

 In brief: the project trained on data prior to the trading period and thenran through trading for the same period as the Fundopoly period.
 The project achieved slightly better results than the competition winners, but not enough to make me want to bet my house on it!